XML RSS

 Signs and Symptoms

-Pain or lump is most noticable after a feeding
+Pain or lump is most noticeable after a feeding

 It is usually localized in one area of the breast